 Front and rear panels will be available.
 There are many variants.
 So many, in fact, that it is best if you would contact me and send a photo of the exact type of back panel that you want.
 As I have gotten into this project I have been amazed to find out how many different ways that the back panels were made.

-TO GET ON MY PRE-ORDER LIST, EMAIL ME AT:
+TO PLACE AN ORDER, EMAIL ME AT:

 These are your traditional JMP 4 input master volume panels.
 Available in the following configurations: